devparikh/Classic-ML-Algorithms-From-Scratch/README.md

 At every split in the tree, we are selecting the highest information gain for every feature remaining in the feature set.

-**How did I implement the algorithm step-by-step, and what were some interesting patterns/techniques and lessons I learnt throughout the process?**

 **Implementation Process:**

 1. Loading, Preprocessing and Balancing Data